 This simple fact stands in sharp contrast to a common myth of trade negotiation - i.e. that tariff reductions are concessions to one's trading partners.
 Perpetuation of this mercantilist myth is arguably one of the largest costs of the multilateral trade liberalization exercises of the past several decades.
-By depicting and treating tariff reductions as "concessions," they have become a massive source of disinformation to policy makers and observers.
+The depiction and treatment of tariff reductions as 'concessions' is a massive and dangerous source of disinformation for policy makers and observers.

-The language and the behavior of many of the negotiators seems to be based on the understanding that the benefits of trade liberalization by any member country are enjoyed principally by other members, and the "costs" of granting market access are borne primarily by the liberalizing country.
+The language and the behavior of many negotiators seems to be based on the understanding that the benefits of trade liberalization by any country are enjoyed principally by other countries, and the 'costs' of granting market access are borne primarily by the liberalizing country.
 As a result, negotiators feel it is their job to resist making concessions that reduce barriers to imports in their own markets.

 This interpretation of the effects of trade liberalization is contrary to economic theory and empirical evidence that has accumulated around the globe and over the past two hundred years.
 While there might be some political necessity for viewing trade liberalization in this distorted manner, there is a real danger that negotiators and the stakeholders in the participating countries come to believe this protectionist rhetoric and conduct themselves accordingly.
 Negotiators in regional trade agreements, for instance, appear to be proud to have secured agreement on preferential tariff rates that exceed their WTO MFN commitments.
-Similarly, Uruguay Round negotiators took similar pride in achieving WTO commitments to tariff rates that were far in excess of rates actually been levied at the time.
+Similarly, some Uruguay Round negotiators took similar pride in achieving WTO commitments to tariff rates that were far in excess of rates actually been levied at the time.